 RAS Grant Rules:

-• All applications must be to one of the two published deadlines.
-The only exceptions that may be considered are events which could not have been anticipated, or were not announced, in time for an application at either of the two deadlines (evidence will be required).[2]
+- All applications must be to one of the two published deadlines.
+In exceptional circumstances, applications may be considered for events which could not have been anticipated or were not announced, in time for an application at either of the two deadlines.
+Proposers must provide evidence that this is the case and that waiting for the next deadline is not feasible.[2]

 [1] Where the applicant is not an academic or research staff member or PhD student at a University, and also not FRAS, an application for an E&O grant will be permitted.